googleapis/java-cloud-bom/tests/validate-bom/README.md

 This action performs the following steps:

-- It reads the BOM and get all artifacts.
+- It reads the BOM and gets all artifacts.
   - It may filter out "testlib" artifacts if they cause problems in subsequent steps
-- It creates a Maven project (a directory with a pom.xml file) with the artifacts as the dependencies.
+- It creates a canary Maven project (a directory with a pom.xml file) with the artifacts as the dependencies.
-  The project (canary project) uses the BOM and declares the artifacts in the BOM as dependencies.
+  The canary project uses the BOM and declares the artifacts in the BOM as dependencies.
 - It runs `mvn install` in the canary project.
-  If the BOM is valid, it should build the canary project without an error.
+  If the BOM is valid, it should fetch dependencies (the artifacts in the BOM) without an error.

 ## Usage

-Before running the composite action the caller needs to make the BOM and its contents available in Maven Central or local Maven repository.
+Before running the composite action the caller needs to make the BOM and its listing artifacts available in Maven Central or local Maven repository.

 To use Validate Maven BOM GitHub Actions, define the following job in your GitHub Actions workflow file: